ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 ### Aggregate accuracy

 Below are two tables (street level, then 5 meter level) showing mean accuracy across all users when aggregating over all label types, and for problem vs no problem.
-We see that the accuracies are comparable at the street level, but accuracy is much higher for curb ramps than problems at the 5 meter level.
+We see that the All/Problem accuracies are comparable at the street level, but accuracy is much higher for curb ramps than problems at the 5 meter level (which makes Problem have a much lower accuracy than All).

 NOTE: In these two tables, the data is binary (not ordinal), we are only considering single users auditing (i.e., no multi-user clustering or majority vote), and we only consider the first turker to audit each route.